saturn597/mosaigraph/README.md

 Option and argument reference
 =====================
-Mosaigraph has a number of additional arguments and options.
+Mosaigraph has a few other arguments and options.
 See below for a more complete reference.

 **-c: Only use candidates explicitly specified in the "-i" argument.**

 By default, if a preprocessing file is specified using "-p", all images saved in the file are used as candidate images.
 The "-c" option tells Mosaigraph not to do this.
-Only images explicitly specified in the "-i" argument will be used as candidates.
+Only images explicitly specified in another "-i" argument will be used as candidates.

 This lets you specify a preprocessing file (and thus avoid repeatedly preprocessing images stored in it) without having to use *all* of the images it contains.